 Who to Contact

 All our admissions, whether they are for children starting school for the first time or for 'in-year' applications, are dealt with by Buckinghamshire County Council.
-Full information may be found on their website but below are some helpful links.
+Full information may be found on their website:

 Find my child a school place: